 Rice paralegals are in demand.
 The Paralegal Graduate Certificate program is skills-based and offered in both a daytime accelerated and evening classroom format.
 The paralegal studies program is taught by practicing attorneys and includes career search support.
 Earn a Rice Certificate of Achievement after successfully completing the course.

-Rice University's Paralegal Graduate Certificate program is skills-based and offered in both a classroom and online formats.
-The paralegal studies program is taught by practicing attorneys and includes career search support.
+Rice University's Paralegal Graduate Certificate program is skills-based, taught by practicing attorneys and includes career search support.
 Individuals successfully completing the program will receive a Rice Certificate of Achievement.

-Affer successfully completing the essential skills course and substantive topic courses, you can earrn the Rice University Paralegal Graduate Certificate.
+After successfully completing the essential skills course and substantive topic courses, you can earn the Rice University Paralegal Graduate Certificate.
 Class projects and exams, including a comprehensive final will be administered.
 Participants must score 70 percent or better on the final exam, obtain a class average of 70 percent and attend at least 70 percent of the classes in order to earn the certificate.

 According to the U.S. Bureau of Labor Statistics, the paralegal profession is projected to grow 15 percent between 2016 and 2026, significantly faster than the average for all occupations.
 The median annual salary for paralegals was $49,500 in 2016, with the top 10 percent earning an annual salary of $80,260.

 Paralegals play a vital role in the legal system by performing a variety of essential tasks depending on the organizations where they are employed.
 Tasks include, but are not limited to: